-Target total direct compensation in the chart above includes base salary, target cash incentive award opportunities and the grant date fair value of equity awards, but excludes "other compensation" as reported in the Fiscal 2022 Summary Compensation Table under "Executive Compensation" below.
-Realized compensation includes base salary paid, the actual cash incentive award paid and the value of time-based RSU awards granted prior to, but vesting in, fiscal 2022.
-The PSU award granted to our Former CEO in fiscal 2021 was not earned for either performance period and no stock options were exercised by our executive officers in fiscal 2022.
+Target total direct compensation in the chart above includes base salary, target cash incentive award opportunities and the grant date fair value of equity awards, but excludes "other compensation" as reported in the Fiscal 2024 Summary Compensation Table under "Executive Compensation" below.
+Realized compensation includes base salary paid and the value of equity awards granted prior to, but vesting in, fiscal 2024.
+The performance stock option granted to our CEO in fiscal 2021 was not earned for the performance period ending June 30, 2024 and no stock options were exercised by our executive officers in fiscal 2024.